Pinecall

 Chat channel (text only)#

-Same pattern, different channel.
-Use the chat channel for typed conversations without audio:
+Same pattern, different token type.
+Chat gives you typed conversations without audio:

 // Backend